DavidJDallas/wc-tool/README.md

 If you haven't enabled the script to be run without .js, i.e. you haven't followed the second step of this section, simply remove add '.js' to the end of wordcountscript:

 ``wordcountscript.js -c [filename]``

+Replace -c with -l if you would like the lines counted instead.